Royal Mail boosts profit with letters turnaround

-LONDON Britain's state-owned Royal Mail GBPO.UL posted a first profit in four years at its core letters and parcels business, helping its annual earnings more than quadruple as the group shapes up for privatization.
+LONDON, June 29 Britain's state-owned Royal Mail posted a first profit in four years at its core letters and parcels business, helping its annual earnings more than quadruple as the group shapes up for privatisation.

 Royal Mail's UK parcels and letter business has struggled in recent years as customers increasingly turn to email, but improvements to its sorting processes, staff reductions and price increases helped the unit swing to an operating profit of 23 million pounds from a loss of 120 million pound a year ago.